March 25, 2026

 When version control is weak, teams often create workarounds: duplicate folders, manually renamed files, side spreadsheets, and Slack or email confirmations.
 Those workarounds may help in the moment, but they make the next review slower and less reliable.

-A controlled specification workflow helps eliminate that ambiguity by keeping approved versions, revision history, and supplier linkage in one traceable flow.
+A controlled specification workflow helps eliminate that ambiguity by keeping approved versions, revision history, and supplier linkage in one traceable flow, which is exactly what matters when keeping supplier specs current and controlled.

 Manual processes make audits harder not because documents never exist, but because evidence is hard to reconstruct quickly.